matthew-scherf/Only-One/README.md

 Objection: Different axiom sets could yield different but equally valid metaphysical systems—so why privilege these axioms?

 The axioms aren't arbitrary given the goal of formalizing Advaita.
 But, more deeply, axioms like A1 (something exists) and A7a (You are Absolute) aren't chosen for convenience, they're derived from the structure of experience itself.
 Can you doubt that experience exists?
 No, doubt is experience Can you step outside awareness to examine it as an object?
 No, any examination occurs within awarenes.
 Can you find yourself anywhere in the phenomenal realm?
-No, everything phenomenal is witnessed by you, not identical with you
+No, everything phenomenal is witnessed by you, not identical with you.

 The axioms reflect these structural necessities rather than arbitrary assumptions.
 Alternative axiom systems that deny these features (like strict materialism asserting consciousness derives from matter) face infinite regress and the hard problem of consciousness that this system avoids by making awareness fundamental.